apache/accumulo-examples/README.md

 under development.
 Additional branches exist for previous releases of the Accumulo 2.x line.
 For example, the `2.0` branch contains examples specifically intended to work with that release version.

+The [Accumulo Tour] also provides several simple introductory examples that may be of interest.

 A collection of examples for Accumulo 1.10 can be found [here].

 ## Setup instructions